Azure guidance for secure isolation

 - Data Encryption Key (DEK) is a symmetric AES-256 key that is used for bulk encryption, and it's unique per storage account in Azure Storage.
 It's generated by the Azure Storage service as part of the storage account creation and is used to derive a unique key for each block of data.
 The Storage Service always encrypts the DEK using either the Stamp Key or a Key Encryption Key if the customer has configured customer-managed key encryption.

-- Key Encryption Key (KEK) is an asymmetric RSA (2048 or greater) key managed by the customer and is used to encrypt the Data Encryption Key (DEK) using Azure Key Vault and exists only in Azure Key Vault.
+- Key Encryption Key (KEK) is an asymmetric RSA (2048 or greater) key managed by the customer and is used to encrypt the Data Encryption Key (DEK) using Azure Key Vault or Managed HSM.
 It's never exposed directly to the Azure Storage service or other services.
-You must use Azure Key Vault to store your customer-managed keys for Storage service encryption.

-These three keys are combined to protect any data that is written to Azure Storage and provide cryptographic certainty for logical data isolation in Azure Storage.
+These keys protect any data that is written to Azure Storage and provide cryptographic certainty for logical data isolation in Azure Storage.
 As mentioned previously, Azure Storage service encryption is enabled by default and it can't be disabled.

 Figure 17.
 Encryption flow for Storage service encryption